cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

     - Restart Scene (DONE)
     - Camera Positions
-    - Choose specific scenes -> restart and choosing a scene can be the same thing, need a way to store all the scenes in unity and to store active scene (DONE) then use that value to restart or use the storage of other scenes to load another scene
+    - Choose specific scenes -> restart and choosing a scene can be the same thing, need a way to store all the scenes in unity and to store active scene (DONE) then use that value to restart or use the storage of other scenes to load another scene (DONE)
 - Create Flowchart to show connection with Unity (put in VIPER Doc)
 - Time the thread execution [link](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.stopwatch?view=netframework-4.8)
-- copy functionality of arm and udp connection to no arm shell scene
+- copy functionality of arm and udp connection to no arm shell scene (DONE)
-- send to brachIOplexus current scene name
+- send to brachIOplexus current scene name (DONE)
-    - est. RX port to have recieving working
+    - est. RX port to have recieving working (DONE)

 *QUESTIONS + POSSIBLE FEATURES*
 - how is the DOF check list configured (probably with a profile)